 I can watch Steve Carell in almost anything.
 He adds tremendous nuance to the characters he plays, a rarity today in the Will Farrell comedy world, where big screen acting is just "goofing off."

 And Carell did a great job in Get Smart.
 But the movie just didn't do it for me.
 It seems a lot of the summer movies are turning into disappointments.
 I liked The Happening, but just about everyone else didn't.
 And Love Guru is getting horrible reviews.
-Other than Iron Man, which I've heard nonstop glowing reviews about from my 13-year-old son and just about anyone else who has seen it, does anyone know any summer movies out there that are worth se
+Other than Iron Man, which I've heard nonstop glowing reviews about from my 13-year-old son and just about anyone else who has seen it, does anyone know any summer movies out there that are worth seeing?

 In the meantime, here's the world's greatest Playlist 30, which kicks off with an amazing orchestral piece that I wrote and recorded last night.